 8. Other businesses in the community like gyms, parlors, boutiques, book shops, printing shops, mobile repair shops, etc. are also included in this scheme.

-Where can we apply for the Mudra loan, and how?
+Where to apply for the Mudra loan, and how?

 As already mentioned, in order to avail of the MUDRA loan, borrowers can approach the institutions that are eligible to partner with Mudra.
 Loans can be availed from RRBs, MFIs, NBFCs, Commercial Banks, and Small Finance Banks.
 Since the loans can be availed from any of these institutions, it becomes quite convenient and easy for potential borrowers.
 Also, the processing time for the loan is approximately 24 hours.
 This is an added advantage for those who want to apply for the loan.
 While applying for the loan, the lender may ask for certain documents as well.